r160v/flight_predictor/README.md

 ```
 Visit [http://localhost:30005/flights/delays/predict_kafka](http://localhost:30005/flights/delays/predict_kafka) to use the application.
 ## Train the prediction model using Apache Airflow
+Airflow is a platform to programmatically author, schedule and monitor workflows.
+It uses Directed Acyclic Graphs (DAGs) to create data pipelines.
+To define a DAG a DAG definition file is used.
+A DAG definition file is composed of three main parts:
+- Importing modules
+- Default arguments
+- DAG instantiation
+- Tasks definition
+- Setting up dependencies
-To train the prediction model using Airflow, download the "scenario_1" folder.
+# Train the prediction model using Airflow
+- Download "scenario_1" folder
 - Install the requirements in the root of scenario_1 and the one in "resources/airflow":
 ```
 cd scenario_1